marcusbass323/CascadeTechAssesment/README.md

 ___

 The following use cases should be satisfied to get user event data
-- return all failed login events for all users
+- return all failed login events for all users - x
-- return all login events for a single user
+- return all login events for a single user - x
-- return all events for the day before last
+- return all events for the day before last - x
 - return all events for the week before not including session timeout

 The json data returned should at least have the following elements